 - Demonstrations have in the past turned violent.
-You should avoid all protests, demonstrations, roadblocks or other sites where crowds gather because of their potential to turn violent.
+You should avoid all protests, demonstrations, roadblocks or other sites where crowds gather because of the potential to turn violent.

-- Intermittent unrest remains likely along the border between Serbia and Kosovo.
+- Intermittent unrest remains likely along the border between Serbia and Kosovo, and in southern Serbia.

 - Be a smart traveller.
 Before heading overseas:

 - organise comprehensive travel insurance and check what circumstances and activities are not covered by your policy

 - register your travel and contact details, so we can contact you in an emergency